Helenpham1097/document/content/collections/pages/about.md

             content:
               -
                 type: text
-                text: "When you open a ticket or email us, we answer in hours rather than days.
+                text: "When you open a ticket or email us, we answer in hours (or minutes) rather than days.
 Then we work on the problem until we know it's solved.
-The ultimate measure of our success is whether you work are free to work on the things that matter most to your clients."
+The ultimate measure of our success is whether you are free to work on the things that matter most to your clients."
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: "Every time you deal with us, we will always make sure that we got things right, and that you're all good to go."
         template_global: /global/default_image
         type: highlight-item
         enabled: true